panjiangyi/notes/网页性能优化/Frontend Master Course.md

 - file size under **14kb**, need just one tcp connection.

   > first painted HTML file size should under 14 kb to show page in one connection.

+# Caching

+- Only GET, OPTIONS and HEAD can be cached

+# Babel Tax

+babel transform little codes to many codes